chimpwizard/playgound/iot/pi/docker/README.md

 ****

 The goal of this POC is to have a base  setup to program the raspberry pi but using docker.
+This is very useful to facilitate the update of a new version of your code running on a ARM device.

+The source code can be found [here](https://github.com/chimpwizard/playgound/tree/master/iot/pi/docker)

 ## Create a base image

-To be sure docker images run on your Pi you need to verify tyour Pi architecture version running:
+To be sure docker images run on your Pi you need to verify the Pi architecture version.
+Run this command to check:

 ```sh
 cat /proc/cpuinfo
 ```

-And base on that you need to make sure your Dockerfile uses a base image that is compatible. eg if your Pi is ARM v6 the list of compatible images are listed here [https://hub.docker.com/u/arm32v6/](https://hub.docker.com/u/arm32v6/).
+And base on that you need to make sure your Dockerfile uses a base image that is compatible.
+For example  if your Pi is ARM v6 the list of compatible images are listed here [https://hub.docker.com/u/arm32v6/](https://hub.docker.com/u/arm32v6/).

 ```dockerfile
 FROM arm32v6/alpine:3.6